House Rules (1998 TV series)

 House Rules is an American sitcom television series created by Roberto Benabib and Karl Fink, that aired from March 9 to June 8, 1998, on NBC.
 The show stars Maria Pitillo, Bradley White, and David Newsom.

+In April 1998, NBC pulled the series from the schedule after five low-rated episodes, then rescheduled on remaining 2 episodes on June 1, 1998.

 Premise

 Three friends from childhood, Casey, a District Attorney, Thomas, a reporter, and William, a medical student, live together in a house in Denver, Colorado.